architalentueux/ecc_finderV1.1/readme.txt

 # II- Process To launch Eccfinder on ont map-ont

-1 – create environmment
+1- create environmment

    conda create -n eccdna_master

 2- Activate de Environment

    conda activate eccdna_master

 3- upload the packages

-conda env update -f paquets2.yml –prune
+   conda env update -f packages.yml –prune

+4- config file config.yaml for configuration of parameters you wan

-4- execute the script with the data
+5- execute the script with the data in config.yaml (there is some default parameters in config.yaml)

-python exe_ecc.py map-ont /data/PAU29426_S13_sup.fastq -r /data/S.meliloti2011complete.fasta
+   python exe.py